ctburenski/problem2/README.md

 Since the test uses fetch within nodejs, it will display a warning explaining the fetch API is experimental.
 No flags need to be turned on to run the test.

+This test populates the server with balloons of a random volumes with an incrementing tag, and then make requests with random container sizes, and about half of the time with a random mass passed in.
+If a second run is done will perform updates on all the previous tags and it seems to perform identically.

 - test in separate terminal with `node test.js`

 # Assumptions